Radicalization among Sri Lanka’s Muslims was slow and steady

 If the attacks were carried out by a purely local Sri Lankan group, the attackers would have sought revenge against the Buddhist community for ultranationalist mob attacks on Muslims over the years and not churches or hotels, said Neil Devotta, a professor at Wake Forest University in North Carolina who has written extensively about Muslims in Sri Lanka.

-Radical groups like National Towheed Jamaar do not represent even 1% of the Muslim population in Sri Lanka, he said.
+Radical groups like National Towheed Jamaat do not represent even 1% of the Muslim population in Sri Lanka, he said.

 “What the moderate Muslims in Sri Lanka really fear is that these sorts of groups provide ammunition to Sinhalese Buddhist nationalists who tend to view Muslims and other minorities, but especially Muslims, in a very negative light to begin with,” Devotta said.
 “This is not good for the Muslim community.”